zsparal/api-documentation/source/reference/v1/issuers-api/list-issuers.rst

        .. type:: array

-     - An array of issuer objects as described in :ref:`Get issuer <v1/issuers-get>`.
+     - An array of issuer objects as described in :doc:`Get issuer </reference/v1/issuers-api/get-issuer>`.

    * - | ``links``